 The three standards for measuring whether we can enter into the kingdom of God not only have turned around our former wrong views toward pursuit, but also make us find the right way to practice and know how we should pursue to be able to enter into the kingdom of God.
 We hope the fellowship could bring some help to the Christian who are expecting to be raptured into the kingdom of God by the Lord.

-» You may be interested in reading more on our Kingdom of God page, or in the articles below:
+» You may be interested in reading more about Sermons about Kingdom of God: